DataTalksClub/stock-markets-analytics-zoomcamp/cohorts/2024/homework 2.md

 You may be inspired by the function `extract_numbers()` in [Code Snippet 4], or you can write your own function to "parse" a string.
 Define a column "Shares_offered_value", which equals to "Shares Offered" * "Avg_price" (when both columns are defined; otherwise, it's NaN)

-Find the total sum in $m (millions of USD, closest INTEGER number) for all fillings during 2023, which happened on Fridays (`Date.dt.dayofweek()==4`).
+Find the total sum in $m (millions of USD, closest INTEGER number) for all filings during 2023, which happened on Fridays (`Date.dt.dayofweek()==4`).
 You should see 32 records in total, 25 of it is not null.

 (additional: you can read about [S-1 IPO filing](https://www.dfinsolutions.com/knowledge-hub/thought-leadership/knowledge-resources/what-s-1-ipo-filing) to understand the context)